Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Quốc TếBáo Quốc Tế12/10/2024

 Ginger is not only a spice in many dishes, but also has some health benefits.
-Ginger has been proven by many scientific studies and traditional medicine to be able to help treat sore throats.
+Many scientific studies and traditional medicine have proven that ginger can help treat sore throats.

 Công dụng của gừng và hướng dẫn sử dụng trong việc chữa đau họng